pop-team/pop-java/docs/applications-development.rst

 Java class declaration, but it has to be annotated with the annotation ``@POPClass``.
 The parallel class can extend another parallel class but not a sequential class.
-.. todo:: Explain how this applies to the Object base class of Java

 **Simple parallel class declaration**